Baadshah (2013 film)

 Baadshah (transl.
-Emperor) is a 2013 Indian Telugu-language action comedy thriller film directed by Sreenu Vaitla.
-The film was produced by Bandla Ganesh under his Parameswara Art Productions banner.
+Emperor) is a 2013 Indian Telugu-language action comedy film directed by Sreenu Vaitla and produced by Bandla Ganesh.
 The film stars N. T. Rama Rao Jr. in the title role, alongside Kajal Aggarwal, Navdeep, Brahmanandam, and Kelly Dorji.
 The soundtrack was composed by S. Thaman, which also marks his second collaboration with Sreenu Vaitla.
 The cinematography and editing were handled by K. V. Guhan and M.R.
 Varma.

 The film follows Rama Rao, an aspiring IPS officer who is rejected from the service due to his father's ties with a notorious gangster.
 After his brother is tragically killed in a bomb blast orchestrated by the same gangster, Rama Rao adopts the identity of Baadshah and infiltrates the criminal underworld to seek justice and dismantle the gangster's empire from within.

 Baadshah was released worldwide on 5 April 2013 and was premiered at the 2014 Osaka Asian Film Festival in Japan.
 It was released on 1,550 screens worldwide with 1200 prints.
-The film became a commercial success grossing over ₹75.7 crore at the box office while collecting a distributor's share of ₹48 crore.
+The film became a commercial success at the box office, collecting a distributor's share of ₹48.5 crore.
 Brahmanandam won the SIIMA Award for Best Comedian (Telugu) for his comic performance in the film.

 Plot

 Sadhu Bhai is a powerful international crime syndicate leader who has conquered the entire Southeast Asian underworld, with no rivals daring to challenge his authority.
 Dhanraj, once his trusted subordinate, runs a series of casinos in Macau, generating significant income for the syndicate.
 When Dhanraj attempts to transfer casino funds through Hong Kong, he is intercepted by drug lord Violent Victor’s son, Ruthless Johnny.
-Johnny tries to steal the money using corrupt local police, but Baadshah, Dhanraj’s son Rama Rao in disguise, intervenes and defeats Johnny’s men.
+Johnny attempts to steal the money with the help of corrupt local police, but Baadshah, Dhanraj’s son, Rama Rao, intervenes in disguise and defeats Johnny’s men.

-Sadhu assigns Baadshah to rescue his henchman Antony, who has been kidnapped.
+Sadhu assigns Baadshah to rescue his henchman, Antony, who has been kidnapped.
 Secretly, Baadshah himself is behind the kidnapping, using it as leverage to demand control over Macau.
 Baadshah uses this opportunity to raid Johnny’s base, rescue trafficked children, and kill Johnny.
 He returns Antony to Sadhu, pretending to have saved him.
 In retaliation, Victor surrenders Hong Kong to Sadhu and seeks revenge.
-Once Sadhu discovers Baadshah was behind Antony’s kidnapping, he plots to eliminate him.
+Once Sadhu discovers that Baadshah was behind Antony’s kidnapping, he plots to eliminate him.

 Baadshah’s mission is to dismantle Sadhu’s empire, a task entrusted to him by IG Ramachandra, in exchange for clearing Dhanraj’s criminal charges.
 Ganesh, Rama Rao’s uncle, supports the operation but is killed by Sadhu’s men while protecting Dhanraj.
 Baadshah avenges him by eliminating Victor and his associates.
 Meanwhile, Sadhu plans to smuggle RDX explosives into India.
 IG Ramachandra dispatches DIG Balram and ACP Aadi to intercept the shipment in Hong Kong.
 However, Aadi betrays the force and murders Balram, framing Baadshah for the crime.
-He transports the RDX to India successfully.
+He successfully transports the RDX to India.
+Learning about these obstacles, he meets Ramachandra and discusses them, even learning about Aadi's wedding with his niece, as well as her location.